alinnert/generic-store/README.md

   error: boolean
 }

-// step 2: create the initial state (this MUST be an object) const initialState: NewsStore = {
+// STEP 2: create the initial state (this MUST be an object) const initialState: NewsStore = {
   items: [],
   loading: false,
   error: false
 }

-// step 3: create the store
+// STEP 3: create the store
 const newsStore = createStore<NewsStore>(initialState)

-// step 4: create the React hook and export it export const useNewsStore = createReactHook(newsStore)
+// STEP 4A (React): create the React hook and export it export const useNewsStore = createReactHook(newsStore)

+// STEP 4B (No React): subscribe to the store
+// You will receive the latest state immediately after subscribing. const unsubscribeNewsStore = newsStore.subscribe((newState) => {
+  doSomethingWith(newState)
+})

+// Unsubscribe if you're finished with your business.
+// Useful for component frameworks like React.
+// This is what the built-in React hook actually does. unsubscribeNewsStore()

+// You can also access the current state.
+This returns the
+// store object.
+In this case it's of type `NewsStore`. newsStore.state

-// step 5: write some (possibly async) functions to change your store export async function loadNews (): Promise<void> {
+// STEP 5: write some (maybe async) functions to change your store export async function loadNews (): Promise<void> {
   newsStore.set({ loading: true, error: false })